PabloRuizCuevas/numty/lib.typ

 // dot product

+/// Dot product of two vectors
 #let dot(a,b) = mult(a,b).sum()

 // == Algebra, trigonometry ==

+/// Sin function of a number/array/matrix
 #let sin(a) = apply(a,calc.sin)

+/// Cos function of a number/array/matrix
 #let cos(a) = apply(a,calc.cos)

+/// Tan function of a number/array/matrix
 #let tan(a) = apply(a,calc.tan)

+/// Log function of a number/array/matrix
 #let log(a) = apply(a, j => if (j>0) {calc.log(j)} else {float.nan} )

 // matrix

+/// Matrix multiplication
 #let matmul(a,b) = {
   let bt = transpose(b)
   a.map(a_row => bt.map(b_col => dot(a_row,b_col)))
 }

+/// Matrix determinant
 #let det(m) = {
   let n = m.len()
   if n == 0 {